 This problem can be caused by corrosion on the coolant temperature sensor connections which creates a high resistance causing the ECU to interpret this as no need for fuel, and the engine would die and only restart when the engine got cold (the resistance would fall).

 a.)
 The computer is under the carpet at the passenger side.
 Many SZ / RZ drivers are looking to get more power.
-For a nice price Squadra Tuning is offering an alternative chip.
+Squadra Tuning a specialized company in The Netherlands is offering an alternative chip.
 It is installed allready in many SZ / RZ's all over the world and till now I never have heard of any problems.
-For test results, comments ecc.....

 b.)
 Codes / Alternatives ecc.

 A lot of "interesting" stuff is written on forums etc.... but this seems to be the whole story,.....

 For the SZ / RZ is used the Bosch Motronic computer code 4.1

 An Australian "investigator" from the motronic ML4.1 software etc. shared the following info with me:

 An SZ running the "BF43" chip (s/w code 1267356097) actually has two rev

 limiters (not counting the possible rotor button limiter that you've

 There's a "soft" limiter which can be exceeded for a pre-set amount of time before it cuts in, and there's a "hard" limiter that is the absolute limit that the ECU will allow.